NUWCDIVNPT/stig-manager/clientV2/docs/app-management-appdata-import-export-implementation.md

 ### 6.1 Client-side analysis

-Before enabling the destructive action, the working UI reads the selected file locally without uploading it:
+Before enabling the destructive action, both clients read the selected file locally without uploading it.
+The legacy UI performs:

 1. Accept a single `.gz` or `.jsonl` file.
 2. Stream file-read progress as **Analyzing**.